Heimdall Docs

 • Handle URLs like /, /pages, or /forms

-• Return HTML for the request
+• Return full HTML for the request

 • Usually wrapped in a layout